 Of course, this one had to be first on the list.
 Most Insurance companies pay contracted roadside assistance providers less, much less, than what a customer would pay if they called you direct.

 Insurance companies must make a profit and they do so by paying out less in claims than what they receive in premiums.
 When an insurance company calls a roadside assistance provider to provide service to one of their customers, that’s considered a claim.
 They’re paying the roadside assistance provider out of a pool that’s been designated for these type of, what they consider to be – losses.
-To minimize losses the insurance companies must seek to contract with service providers to provide the necessary services for the least amount of money as possible.
+To minimize losses, insurance companies must seek to contract with service providers to provide the necessary services for the least amount of money as possible.

 Please don’t take this the wrong way, but when we thought of you thinking that thought, all of us here in the office experienced a collective sigh.

-Now we could go on and on about the reasons why you should not be putting all your eggs in a dry-rotted basket, or running the wheels off your truck, or we could even provide anecdote after anecdote of business owners who have learned some hard lessons due to their trust in some of the insurance companies, but instead we settled on a story about a plant.
+Now we could go on and on about the reasons why you should not be putting all your eggs in a dry-rotted basket or running the wheels off your tow truck, or we could even provide anecdote after anecdote of business owners who have learned some hard lessons due to their trust in some of the insurance companies, but instead we settled on a story about a plant.

 That plant is the Pitcher Plant.
-It’s somewhat similar to the Venus flytrap, in that it’s carnivorous, it eats mostly flies and other small insects.
+It’s somewhat similar to the Venus flytrap in that it’s carnivorous.
+It eats mostly flies and other small insects.
 But that’s where the similarities stop.

-The Venus flytrap operates like a bear trap, once the fly steps into its wide open “mouth,” the plant clamps shut, imprisoning and then devouring the fly.
-The Pitcher Plant however is much more calculating and insidious in how it operates.
-It’s shaped like a pitcher, hence the name, and the inside is covered with a sticky fluid that flies and other insects are attracted to.
+The Venus flytrap operates like a bear trap.
+Once the fly steps into its wide open “mouth,” the plant clamps shut, imprisoning and then devouring the fly.
+The Pitcher Plant, however, is much more calculating and insidious in how it operates.
+It’s shaped like a pitcher, hence the name, and the inside is covered with a sticky fluid that flies, and other insects are attracted to.

 Here’s how it works.

-A fly will land on the top of the Pitcher Plant and take a step inside, just to get a taste, and at first, he’ll be ok.
-The walls are a little slippery sure, but he’s got wings, he can still get away at any time.
-And even though he can see the bodies of other flies floating in the pool below, he believes that could never happen to him and so he continues to gorge himself on the delicious treat.
+A fly will land on the top of the Pitcher Plant and take a step inside just to get a taste, and at first, he’ll be ok.
+The walls are a little slippery sure, but he’s got wings.
+He can still get away at any time.
+And even though he can see the bodies of other flies floating in the pool below, he believes that could never happen to him, and so he continues to gorge himself on the delicious treat.

-Once he’s completely satisfied and full, and twice his normal weight, he notices that he’s completely covered in the sticky goo, and starts to feel like he might not be able to free himself.
+Once he’s completely satisfied and full, and twice his normal weight, he notices that he’s completely covered in the sticky goo and starts to feel like he might not be able to free himself.
 And, struggle as he might, he finally succumbs to fatigue and falls into the pool below to be slowly digested like all the poor devils before him.

 Yeah, in our opinion, contracting with some of the motor clubs/insurance companies is kind of like that.

 The problem with many new towers is that they don’t know the true costs associated with the operation of a towing business.
-Many believe that if there’s money left over after fuel, well that’s considered profit.
-Eventually though, if they continue that line of thinking, many end up like the poor fly in the Pitcher Plant.
+Many believe that if there’s money left over after fuel, well, that’s considered profit.
+Eventually, though, if they continue that line of thinking, many end up like the poor fly in the Pitcher Plant.